 Iowa Labor History Oral Project (ILHOP)

-From 2013 to 2023, John served as oral historian at the University of Iowa Labor Center, where he managed the Iowa Labor History Oral Project (ILHOP).
+From 2013 to 2023, I served as oral historian at the University of Iowa Labor Center, where I managed the Iowa Labor History Oral Project (ILHOP).

 With over 1,500 interviews with workers stretching over half a century, ILHOP is one of the largest and longest-running, labor-focused oral history projects in the US.

-During his time at ILHOP, John was part of a team that led digitization of approximately 1,100 analog audio recordings and transcripts.
-He was also lead interviewer for a new round of born-digital collecting focused on the period since 1970.
+During my time at ILHOP, I was part of a team that led digitization of approximately 1,100 analog audio recordings and transcripts.
+I was also lead interviewer for a new round of born-digital collecting focused on the period since 1970.
 Themes for these new interviews included the rise of the public-sector, deindustrialization, the stories of recent immigrants and refugees, and new forms of organizing.

 Previous